stefanpearson/codename_velociraptor/readme.md

 #### Formatting

-Write parentheses on same line as selector.
+Write curly brackets on the same line as the selector.

     // Anti-pattern